 If you drive drunk and help cause an accident that does not cause any type of injury, you will likely face an otherwise normal DUI charge.

 With these types of DUI accident cases, you will usually face the same drunk driving penalties as if no accident took place.
-However, the prosecutor would likely recommend to the judge that he/she impose a sentence with penalties near the maximum penalties allowed under the law.
+However, the prosecutor might recommend that the judge impose a sentence closer to the maximum penalty range.

 Example: Joe gets in a drunk driving accident in Miami, FL while driving his motor vehicle while intoxicated.
 The accident, though, is only a fender bender where no one gets injured.